QualiSystems/devguide_source/_cloudproviders/9.0.0/getting-started-with-cloud-providers.md

 ## Supported versions - CloudShell v9.0 and up

 As of version 9.0, CloudShell supports Cloud Provider shells.
 In addition, CloudShell provides out-of-the-box support for cloud providers VMware vCenter, AWS EC2, Microsoft Azure and OpenStack.
+Note that these cloud provider shells cannot be modified.

 ## Prerequisites